viamrobotics/docs/docs/how-tos/deploy-ml.md

 - Provide at least 10 images of the same object, taken from different angles, and repeat this approach for each object you want your machine to be able to identify.
 - Include some images that do not contain any of the objects you wish to identify, but do not tag these images.
-- If your machine operates in various lighting conditions, such as changing sunlight, include images of each object from varying lighting conditions.
+- If you want your machine to operate successfully in various lighting conditions, such as changing sunlight, include images of each object from varying lighting conditions.
   {{< /alert >}}

 {{< table >}}